Ronald García: International career

-In the period of his first season at Aris (and even earlier, but not that often) Nacho was always knocking on the Bolivia national team's door and its starting 11.
-Finally in 2007, he was capped by the Bolivia National team playing for Copa America 2007 (equivalent to the Euro Cup).
-In 2007/08 season he finally became an essential, irreplaceable part and core of the Bolivia national team and Aris Thessaloniki.
-Now, Garcia is considered as one of Bolivia's and Aris FC's top and most consistent stars.
+During his first season in Aris, Nacho came close to being part of the Bolivia national team and its starting 11.
+In 2007, he obtained his first cap by the Bolivia National team, playing for Copa America 2007 (equivalent to the Euro Cup).
+In the 2007–2008 season, he solidified his spot in the Bolivia national team.

-In the September round of the World Cup qualifiers for South Africa 2010, he achieved a great performance leading his national team to a historic 0:0 draw at Brazil, being one of the best men on the field as Bolivian and the "wider" media were reporting.
+In the September round of the World Cup qualifiers for South Africa 2010, he led his national team to a historic 0:0 draw against Brazil, being one of the best players on the pitch..

-A month later, at the October pair of matches helped his national team improve their qualifying group position scoring a goal in a 3:0 win over Peru at home and playing again decently in the 3-day later match with Uruguay (2:2).
-Half a year later (on 1 April), was again a participant in yet another historic result for his country as Bolivia thrashed Argentina 6:1, in La Paz, noting an assist on his match stats account.
-Between 2002 and 2013 García earned a total of 48 caps for the national team and scored 2 goals.
+A month later, he helped his national team improve their qualifying group position by scoring a goal in a 3:0 win over Peru at home and in the match with Uruguay (2:2) three days later.
+Half a year later (on 1 April), Nacho was involved in another historic result for his country as Bolivia beat Argentina 6:1, in La Paz, notching an assist on his match stats account.
+Between 2002 and 2013, García earned a total of 48 caps for the national team and scored 2 goals.
 He represented his country in 28 FIFA World Cup qualification matches.